 A leveraged buyout is a financial transaction that is commonly used in mergers and acquisitions.
-In a standard LBO, the company that is performing it (the acquiring company) uses a large amount of borrowed capital (the cost of acquisition) to take over another company (the target company).
-The borrowed capital can be in the form of bonds and/or loans, which is then used to handle the cost associated with the transaction and the target company’s assets are often used for collateral.
+In a standard leveraged buyout model, the company that is performing it (the acquiring company) uses a large amount of borrowed capital (the cost of acquisition) to take over another company (the target company).
+The borrowed capital can be in the form of bonds and/or loans, which is then used to handle the cost associated with the LBO transaction and the target company’s assets are often used for collateral.

 How LBOs Differ from Other M&As

-As mentioned earlier, there are several types of M&As, but LBOs are their own breed of animal.
-An LBO is most commonly employed by a private equity firm to acquire a company using debt to fund the purchase.
+As mentioned earlier, there are several types of M&As, but the leveraged buyout model is its own breed of animal.
+An LBO model is most commonly employed by a private equity firm to acquire a company using bank debt financing to fund the purchase.
 As opposed to a standard M&A transaction, where the acquiring company is operating strategically, an LBO tends to be more return-driven, with the private equity firm focused on the internal rate of return (IRR), which is a metric used to determine the future profitability of an investment.

-In other words, an LBO looks to become profitable down the road from the cash flow derived from the acquired business.
-An LBO typically involves a much greater debt-to-equity ratio than standard M&As, and an LBO secures the acquisition debt with the company that was acquired, which is a major differentiating factor.
+In other words, an LBO looks to become profitable down the road from the free cash flow derived from the acquired business.
+LBO modeling typically involves a much greater debt-to-equity ratio and equity value than standard M&As, and an LBO secures the acquisition debt with the company that was acquired, which is a major differentiating factor.